Mihir3009/In-BoXBART/README.md

 ```

 ## Contact Information ##
-* For help or issues using In-BoXBART, please submit a GitHub issue.
+* For help or issues in using In-BoXBART, please submit a GitHub issue.
 * Please contact Mihir Parmar (mparmar3@asu.edu) or Mirali Purohit (mpurohi3@asu.edu) for communication related to In-BoXBART.